Hey, Pop!

 Hey, Pop! is a 1932 American comedy film starring Roscoe "Fatty" Arbuckle.
-It was Arbuckle's comeback film, following an eleven-year absence from the screen caused by a 1921 scandal that implicated Arbuckle.
+It was Arbuckle's comeback film, following an eleven-year absence from the screen caused by a 1921 scandal.

 Plot

 Fatty is a chef in a New York restaurant, using short cuts and clever tricks in the kitchen to speed his short orders along.
-Meanwhile, in the dining area, a despondent woman leaves her young son Bill -- and does not return.
+Meanwhile, in the dining area, a despondent woman leaves her young son Bill—and does not return.
 The gruff owner of the restaurant notices Bill being unattended all afternoon, and calls a local orphanage to take him away.
 Bill, fearing for his safety, pleads with Fatty for help.
 Fatty spirits Bill away and forfeits his job.

 Bill is now rooming with Fatty, who tries in vain to find a new job and pay for groceries.
 He hits upon an ingenious plan to have food sent up to his room, with Bill as his confederate.
 In a last-ditch attempt to raise money quickly, Fatty disguises as a woman and enters Bill in a baby show, in hopes of collecting a cash prize.